AztecProtocol/aztec-packages/docs/docs/dev_docs/contracts/syntax/slow_updates_tree.md

 1. **TokenBlacklist.nr Contract:** This is the primary smart contract that utilizes the Slow Updates Tree for managing blacklisted addresses
 2. **SlowMap Interface**: This interface is used within the `TokenBlacklist` contract to interact with the Slow Updates Tree.
 It provides methods for reading and updating values in the tree in both public and private contexts.
-3. **SlowTree.nr Contract**: This is the smart contract we talked about previously.
+3. **SlowTree.nr Contract**: This is a smart contract that instantiates a slow updates tree and allows us to access and manipulate its contents.
 4. **SlowMap type**: This is a type in the Azetc library that is utilized by the SlowTree contract.

-Let’s see how the TokenBlacklist Contract utilizes the SlowMap interface to interact with the SlowTree contract we talked about previously.
+Let’s see how these components work together to allow private and public functions to read a tree of blacklisted accounts:

 ## TokenBlacklist Contract